 – On 26 August the ensemble Sõbrad Emajõel, which includes Kristjan Üksküla, Priit Strandberg and flautist Marion Strandberg, will perform on the bridge and beach of the Emajõgi rowing base.

 Prior to the concert, starting at 20:00, there will be a group discussion (In Estonian) on the topic ‘Mine metsa!
 Linnas?!!’ (‘Head to the forest!
 In the city?!!’).
 The discussion will be moderated by Karin Bachmann.
-Mihkel Kunnus, Aveliina Helm and Merle Karro-Kalberg will be taking part.
+Mihkel Kunnus, Mart Meriste and Merle Karro-Kalberg will be taking part.

 – On 2 September the summer concert series 2020 will come to an end on the left bank of the river under Sõpruse Bridge with Reigo Ahven Trio.

 Jukkis Uotila, Peedu Kass and Reigo Ahven will be performing under the name ‘Reigo Ahven Trio’.